dorayx/object-property-names/README.md

 # object-property-names

-Get the property names (enumerable or not) through the prototype chain of the given object.
+Get any property names (enumerable or not) you need from a JavaScript object.

 ## Description